ehn-dcc-development/eu-dcc-business-rules/documentation/how-to.md

     The tool exposes an executable `certlogic-validate`, which can be run from the CLI as follows:

-        $ ./node_modules/bin/certlogic-validate
+        $ ./node_modules/bin/certlogic-validate <path to JSON file containing a single CertLogic expression>

     This works from the directory where you installed `certlogic-validation`.
     Alternatively, you can use `npx` (when installed, and when `certlogic-validation` is available in the NPM Registry) to directly execute it.
-    Inside NPM `scripts`, you can drop the `./node_modules/.bin/` prefix.
+    Inside NPM `scripts`, you can remove the `./node_modules/.bin/` prefix.

 * The `certlogic-validation` tool does not have or use any knowledge about the shape of the data the given CertLogic expression is validated against.
-    That will be addressed the later on.
+    That will be addressed later on.

-## Writing rule sets
+## Writing a rule set

-A **rule set** is a set of rules for a certain legislative region, such as an EU member state, or the EU as a whole.
+A **rule set** is a set of rules for a certain legislative region, such as an EU Member State, or the EU as a whole.
+The EU-template rule set can be found [here](../rulesets/EU/template-ruleset.json).

 A rule set is written in a JSON format that relies on CertLogic.
-Its [JSON Schema](../rules-runner/resources/schemas/RuleSet.json) can help with authoring a JSON file containing a rule set.
+Its [RuleSet JSON Schema](../rules-runner/resources/schemas/RuleSet.json) can help with authoring a JSON file containing a rule set.

 _Note:_ this schema is expected to change in the near future.
 The various components (rules runners, validators) should reflect those changes.

+## Testing rules

+Any rule should come with automated tests that exercise it.
+Such tests corroborate the rule writer's intention, but can also be used to check the validity of the execution of the same rule by different rules engines.
+That's particularly helpful with implementors of verifier apps having free choice in what rules engine to use.

+The `rules-runner-js` NPM package exposes a CLI command `test-rule-set` to test the rules in a rule set on a per-rule basis.
+The usage of this CLI command is as follows:

+    $ ./node_modules/.bin/test-rule-set --rule-set=<path to JSON file with rule set> --value-sets=<path to JSON with value sets> --tests=<path to directory with rule tests>

+Tests for a rule reside in a JSON file with file name equal to the rule's ID, and which conforms [the RuleTests JSON Schema](../rules-runner/resources/schemas/RuleTests.json).
+The `test-rule-set` command tries to load the rule set, and value sets JSON files, and all JSON files in the indicated `tests` directory.
+It then runs all rules' tests, checking whether the rule evaluates without erroring on each test, and matches the expected outcome.
+`test-rule-set` also checks whether the test files are in 1-to-1 correspondence to the rules in the rule set, reporting when a rule does not have a corresponding test file, and vice versa.

+To test this functionality you can run the script `test-EU`, which tests the [EU-template rule set](../rulesets/EU/template-ruleset.json).

+    $ (rules-runner/javascript/rules-runner-js) npm run test-EU

-## Running rules
+## Running rules (or a rule set)

 Rule sets can be run using _rules runners_ for JavaScript and for Kotlin/Java.
 These rules runners rely on a CertLogic rule engine, written in the same languages (respectively).
-They can be found [here](../rules-runner/README.md).
+All rules runners can be found [here](../rules-runner/README.md).

 ### Running rules in JavaScript